NAMESERVER

 Nameservers are one of the least understood parts of DNS, so a little extra explanation is required.

-• NS() lets you add an NS record to a zone, just like A() adds an A record to the zone.
+• NS() adds an NS record to a zone, just like A() adds an A record to the zone.
 This is generally used to delegate a subzone.

 • The NAMESERVER() directive speaks to the Registrar about how the parent should delegate the zone.